ECPina/120-work/HW-7/readme.md

 ## Description of What the Original Code is Doing

-_Please describe what the original code is doing._
+1.)
+Please describe what the original code is doing.

-_Why is it working the way it is?_
+2.)
+Why is it working the way it is?

-_What does each line do?_
+3.)
+What does each line do?

+<--

-// creates an object named ball let ball = {};
+`// creates an object named ball let ball = {};

 // width of the ball is 40